AI by Hand ✍️

 These are the building blocks.
 Without them, you can’t appreciate why “billion-dollar” startups like Together (popularizing continuous batching), Fireworks (extending FlashAttention to FireAttention), and Anyscale (vLLM with PagedAttention) are able to differentiate.

-So I finally had an opportunity to sit down and created new worksheets about KV cache, comparing decoding vs. caching vs. prefill, side by side:
+So I created new drawings on KV cache, comparing decoding vs. caching vs. prefill, side by side:

 This is important groundwork.
 From here we’ll climb into the advanced techniques: PagedAttention, Continuous Batching, FlashAttention, Speculative Decoding.